dotnetrdf/docs/src/latest/docs/user_guide/Storage-AllegroGraph.md

 # Managing a Server

-We support managing a server via the [AllegroGraphServer](https://dotnetrdf.github.io/api/html/T_VDS_RDF_Storage_Management_AllegroGraphServer.htm) class which implements our [[Servers API|Storage-Servers]]
+We support managing a server via the [AllegroGraphServer](xref:VDS.RDF.Storage.Management.AllegroGraphServer) class which implements our [Servers API](Storage-Servers.md)

 Managing a server allows you to manage a single catalog at a time, a `AllegroGraphConnector` provides access to its associated server via the `ParentServer` or `AsyncParentServer` property.

 ## Connecting to a Server

-You can also create connect directly to a server by creating an instance of the [AllegroGraphServer](https://dotnetrdf.github.io/api/html/T_VDS_RDF_Storage_Management_AllegroGraphServer.htm) class.
+You can also create connect directly to a server by creating an instance of the [AllegroGraphServer](xref:VDS.RDF.Storage.Management.AllegroGraphServer) class.
 This requires you to know the Base URI and catalog ID you want to manage.

 For 3.x you will always need the catalog ID: